-Regrettably World-Link does not support BYOD, one has to get the ATA from them.
+Regrettably, World-Link does not support BYOD, one has to get the ATA from them.
 If pre-pay for the year you'll waive the $60 fee.
 Also if porting in a number World-Link would charge you $40 and the same applies for porting out.
-Also World-Link have an early termination fee, for those who pre-paid for the year so you really need to look at the fine print.
+Also, World-Link has an early termination fee, for those who pre-paid for the year so you really need to look at the fine print.

 |Caller ID Name:|